All-In-Tutorials/ait-brute-force-tool/README.md

 ## 📌 Introduction

-**AIT BruteForce Tool** is an open-source Python-based tool designed for security testing and password auditing.
+**AIT Brute Force Tool** is an open-source Python-based tool designed for security testing and password auditing.
 It automates brute-force attacks using **ChromeDriver**, making it useful for penetration testing and cybersecurity research.

 ⚠️ **Disclaimer:** This tool is intended for **educational and security research purposes only**.